Bcrumbs-net/showcase/README.md

 --will be added soon--

 ## Contributing
-You can request contributing to add more features to this platform on the next email: contribute@bcrumbs.net
+You can request contributing to this platform on the next email: contribute@bcrumbs.net

 ## License
 Showcase frontend project is released under the [MIT License](LICENSE).